It’s time to celebrate: It’s the Queen’s birthday celebration!

 How will the Queen celebrate her real birthday?

 Queen Elizabeth typically celebrates her real birthday with an intimate family gathering.
-But there are also three midday gun salutes—a 41-gun salute in Hyde Park, a 21-gun salute in Windsor Great Park and a 62-gun salute at the Tower of London—to mark the occasion.
+But there was also three midday gun salutes—a 41-gun salute in Hyde Park, a 21-gun salute in Windsor Great Park and a 62-gun salute at the Tower of London—to mark the occasion.

 What about the Queen’s official birthday?

 Her Royal Majesty’s official birthday is set for Saturday, June 8 this year and was celebrated, as per usual, with a big parade in London called Trooping the Colour.
 The impressive spectacle—which begins and ends at Buckingham Palace—featured over hundreds of soldiers, horses and musicians.